UviDTE-UviSpace/uvispace-documentation/Introduction.rst

   operations related to the speed values, such as transform between different scales or ensuring that the values are between valid boundaries.

+Finally, the package contains a couple of auxiliary modules into the *resources*
+folder:
-Finally, the package contains an auxiliary module into the *resources* folder, called *teleoperation.py*.
-This is a callable module that allows to control the UGV with the keyboard, which is specially useful when the *uvispace* package has to be tested.
+- *teleoperation.py* is a callable module that allows to control the UGV with the keyboard, which is specially useful when the *uvispace* package has to be tested.
+- *set_goal.py"* is a callable module that allows setting new goal points when the system is running.

 uvisensor
 ^^^^^^^^^